It's a high-flying butterfly--rarely seen and rarely recognized.

 Ironically, it's now down-to-earth, frequently seen, and frequently recognized, thanks to the Internet.

-Last year the Bohart Museum of Entomology at UC Davis published a poster of the
+Last year the Bohart Museum of Entomology at UC Davis published a poster of the California dogface butterfly, the official state insect.

 Visitors to the Bohart Museum, located at 1124 Academic Surge on the UC Davis campus, love it.
 So does Gov. Arnold Schwarzenegger, who received a framed copy in April.